 How you start utilizing these gardening methods depends on the status of your project.

-If you’re just starting a new garden or farm, you’ll want to incorporate polyculture or permaculture techniques into the initial design of the farm to maximize the layout for efficiency and convenience, such as where to collect and store water for irrigation.
+Suppose you’re starting a new garden or farm.
+In that case, you’ll want to incorporate polyculture or permaculture techniques into the initial design of the farm to maximize the layout for efficiency and convenience.
+For example, you may want to consider where to collect and store water for irrigation.

 If you already have an established garden, there are many ways you can begin to convert your current design to incorporate permaculture elements in a more gradual way.

 Polyculture is all about working with nature instead of against it.
 So, start by identifying the anchor points of your garden: this includes any trees or perennials that won’t be going anywhere.
 Use these plants as the centerpieces to develop polycultures around.

 When planting annuals for the next season, consider companion plants for these species.

 Plant guilds might be my favorite feature of polyculture gardening, thanks to their easy-to-follow framework and an opportunity for creativity.

 As mentioned above, determining the perfect combination of plants for a polyculture garden can be bewildering.
 Enter plant guilds.

 Guilds utilize companion planting, but it’s done in a specific way that can simplify the process.

 Every member of the plant guild should have one or more roles to play, and a proper guild should have at least one of the following: